Should you use a crypto trading bot?

 Individual traders and organizations are looking for ways to automate their trading activities and outperform the market.
-Investment banks and hedge funds are looking for the smallest of opportunities on US Stock exchanges to place large automated orders faster than the time humans can react to.
+Investment banks and hedge funds are looking for even the smallest of opportunities on US Stock exchanges to place large automated orders in a much shorter time than humans can react to.
 As per recent statistics, 92% of forex trading and 75% of stock trading on US Stock Exchanges are automated and performed via algorithms or bots.

-If you have decided to start day-trading and to go up against armies of professional traders with the awareness that 80% of retail traders lose money, this guide will answer the questions you have on crypto trading bots ranging from how they work, their pros and cons, some top examples.
+If you have decided to start day-trading and to go up against armies of pro traders with the awareness that 80% of retail traders lose money, this guide will answer the questions you have on crypto trading bots ranging from how they work, their pros and cons, some top examples.
 And if you don’t feel comfortable using crypto trading bots by the end of this guide, we'll show you some alternatives.

-Crypto Trading Bots explained
+Crypto Trading Bots Explained

-Your bots can place any type of orders like limit, stop-limit, or market placing actions of buy, sell, or hodl based on the pre-established parameters.
-The parameters can be as simple as buying Bitcoin when it goes below x% and selling when it rises above y% (where x and y can be any 2 numbers as per your analysis).
+Your bots can place any type of orders like limit, stop-limit, or market placing actions of buy, sell, or hold based on the pre-established parameters.
+These automated parameters can be as simple as "buy Bitcoin when it goes below x% and sell when it rises above y%" (where x and y can be any 2 numbers as per your analysis).

-Working of a Crypto Trading Bot
+Inner Workings of a Crypto Trading Bot

 Every trading bot will need access to your exchange API Public Keys and API Private Keys.
 Access to API keys will also inform the exchange that your exchange account is now accessed by a bot after your authorization.
 Usually, top exchanges have API documentation that can guide you on how to use their APIs in a safe and secure environment.
-You can set API Key’s settings to allow the bot to trade and collect data like market prices, balance, and other relevant information from the exchange.
+You can set API Key’s settings to allow the bot to trade and collect market data such as prices, balance, and other relevant information from the exchange.
 Don't make those keys available to anyone else, don't put them in emails, don't save them in folders on your computer, as anyone with access to those will be able to take all your money on the exchange.

 Trading bots work in 3 steps after their data requests submitted to exchanges have been fulfilled:

 This is the step where the data is fed into the generator and the actions come as output from the other side after analysis of data and Technical Analysis indicators.
-These outputs are generally ‘buy’ and sell signals.
+These outputs are generally buy and sell signals.

 In this step, the bot decides the amount and volume of the order and distributes the risk based on the rules set by the trader.